---->

 gravitation behaviour is substantial, so that producing one simple

-involves attraction, repulsion and orientation affects, while
+involves attraction, repulsion, orientation and magnetization affects, while

 gravity involves only one simple attraction affect.
 Gravity being